rizdaprasetya/mt-alt-doc/en/core-api/direct-debit.md

-# Direct Debit Payment Integration
+# Core API Direct Debit Payment Integration
 <hr>

-<i>Direct Debit</i> is one of the payment methods offered by Midtrans.
-Using this payment method, the customer can authorize you to withdraw funds from the bank account.
-It is usually done for recurring payments, where the payment amount varies from one payment to another.
-This payment method can also be used for irregular payments such as for mail order transactions or at a point of sale (POS).
+*Direct Debit* is one of the payment methods offered by Midtrans.
+Using this payment method, the customer can pay using their E-Banking debit account.
 Midtrans sends real-time notifications when the customer completes the payment.

-Currently, Midtrans can integrate with the following *Direct Debit* payment methods like BCA KlikPay, CIMB Clicks, Danamon Online Banking, and e-Pay BRI.
+Currently, Midtrans can integrate with the following *Direct Debit* payment methods such as BCA KlikPay, CIMB Clicks, Danamon Online Banking, and e-Pay BRI.

 ![bca klikpay](./../../asset/image/coreapi/bca_klikpay.svg ":size=150") <br>
 ![cimb clicks](./../../asset/image/coreapi/cimb_clicks.svg ":size=150") <br>